curateteaching/digitalpedagogy/keywords/mapping.md

 Jessop, Martin.
 “The Inhibition of Geographical Information in Digital Humanities Scholarship.” *Literary and Linguistic Computing,* vol. 23, no. 1, 2007, pp. 39–50., doi:10.1093/llc/fqm041.

 Knowles, Anne Kelly.
 “A Case for Teaching Geographic Visualization without GIS.” *Cartographic Perspectives,* no. 36, Jan.
 2000, pp. 23–37., doi:10.14714/cp36.823.

-Larsen, Lillian A., and Steven Benzek.
-“Min(d)Ing the Gaps: Exploring Ancient Landscapes through the Lens of GIS.” *Transformations: The Journal of Inclusive Scholarship and Pedagogy,* vol. 25, no. 1, 2014, pp. 45–58., doi:10.1353/tnf.2014.0003.

 Lloyd, Robert Earl, and Rick L. Bunch.
 “Learning Geographic Information from a Map and Text: Learning Environment and Individual Differences.” *Cartographica: The International Journal for Geographic Information and Geovisualization,* vol. 45, no. 3, 2010, pp. 169–184., doi:10.3138/carto.45.3.169.